silentsoundz/phase2-interview/part-4/quiz.md

 ## Part 4: Quiz time!

-Copy the questions below into a file `part-4/quiz.md`.
-Then, write your answer to each question directly below it.

-The quiz is worth __50 points__ in total.

-_Reminder: you can use the internet to help you answer these questions :)_

 - When you run a command in the terminal, where does BASH look for that command?
   - bash will use a shell variable called $PATH to locate  your executable.
 The $PATH variable is a list of directories.
 The directories are separated by colons ( : ). bash will search in each of those directories for a file with the name that you specified.